hubmapconsortium/documentation/docs/Publications/index.md

 #### Minimum Requirements:
 - A directory including **metadata.tsv, vignettes/, data/,** and **extras/** at the top level (no enclosing directory).
 - These directories are _required_ but can be empty.
+- See an example of such a [directory structure](https://app.globus.org/file-manager?origin_id=af603d86-eab9-4eec-bb1d-9d26556741bb&origin_path=%2Ffa99f1ac5d1b1eb63d8e797149cc8902%2F&two_pane=false), which is from [this publication](https://portal.hubmapconsortium.org/browse/publication/fa99f1ac5d1b1eb63d8e797149cc8902).

 ### 3.1 Vignettes
 Vignettes are optional features specified using Markdown files named "description.md." <br />
 Vignettes can be used to link to external websites or resources and embed interactive visualizations using Vitessce. <br />
-You can share additional documentation, links to external resources, or one or more visualizations of key datasets as “vignettes”. <br />
+You can share additional documentation, links to external resources, or one or more visualizations of key datasets as “vignettes”.
 “Vignettes” will be automatically embedded in the page for your publication.

 #### 3.1.a Links to External Resources
 Links to additional collections or other resources can be included in the "description.md" file, using standard markdown link formatting:
-- "[link name here] (https://link-address-here.example.com)" -- _Be sure to OMIT the space between the "] (" !_
+- "[link name here] (https://link-address-here.example.com)" -- _Be sure to OMIT the space between "] (" !_
 - Please follow the above directory structure for "vignette_01/," and include a "description.md" file.
 - The vitessce.json file is not required, Vitessce visualizations are not required to display this markdown information.